carpentries-incubator/hpc-workflows/episodes/06-expansion.md

 snakemake --profile cluster_profile/ p_0.999_runs.txt
 ```

-If you don't specify a target rule name or any file names on the command line when running
+If you don't specify a target rule name or any file names on the command line
-Snakemake, the default is to use **the first rule** in the Snakefile as the target.
+when running Snakemake, the default is to use **the first rule** in the
+Snakefile as the target.

 ::: callout
 ## Rules as targets

-Giving the name of a rule to Snakemake on the command line only works when that rule has
+Giving the name of a rule to Snakemake on the command line only works when that
-*no wildcards* in the outputs, because Snakemake has no way to know what the desired wildcards
+rule has *no wildcards* in the outputs, because Snakemake has no way to know
-might be.
-You will see the error "Target rules may not contain wildcards."
-This can also happen
+what the desired wildcards might be.
+You will see the error "Target rules may
-when you don't supply any explicit targets on the command line at all, and Snakemake tries to run
+not contain wildcards."
+This can also happen when you don't supply any explicit
+targets on the command line at all, and Snakemake tries to runthe first rule
-the first rule defined in the Snakefile.
+defined in the Snakefile.

 :::

 ## Rules that combine multiple inputs

-Our *`generate_run_files`* rule is a rule which takes a list of input files.
+Our `generate_run_files` rule is a rule which takes a list of input files.
 The
 length of that list is not fixed by the rule, but can change based on
 `NTASK_SIZES`.